-If you are planning a trip to the East Coast of Australia, you are likely to have Brisbane on your itinerary.
-Located halfway between Sydney and the Whitsundays Islands, Brisbane is the largest city in Queensland; an ideal base for exploring places like the Sunshine Coast and the Gold Coast of Australia.
-There are in fact many day trips from Brisbane that allow you to discover this impressive subtropical region with its natural attractions.
+If you plan a trip to the East Coast of Australia, you will likely have Brisbane on your itinerary.
+Located halfway between Sydney and the Whitsundays Islands, Brisbane is the capital of Queensland and the gateway to several attractions and day explorations, from coastal places of the Sunshine Coast and the Gold Coast to national parks, mountains, and inland day drives.
+Here are our picks for the best day trips from Brisbane.

 See wildlife at the Australia Zoo